 The battery is housed on the right side of the grip frame.
 To access the battery, remove the three screws holding the right side grip panel down.
 Use a 3/32" Allen wrench.
-Carefully lift the battery out of the frame, taking care not to damage the battery lead wires.
+Carefully lift the battery out of the frame.
+When inserting a new battery notice the + and - marks on the board.
+The positive lead of the 9V battery goes to the left and the negative lead to the right.
+Inserting the battery backwards does not damage the board but it will not function.